Paul Tanaka

-Paul K. Tanaka (born 1959) is an American former politician and a former law-enforcement officer with the Los Angeles County Sheriff's Department.
+Paul K. Tanaka (born 1959) is an American convicted felon, former politician, and former law enforcement officer who served with the Los Angeles County Sheriff's Department until his conviction in 2016.
 He was convicted April 4, 2016, in Federal Court of conspiracy to obstruct justice and obstruction of justice.
 Tanaka served as Undersheriff of Los Angeles County from 2011 to 2013.
 He was also mayor of the City of Gardena, California.
-His tenure has provoked controversy due to allegations of violence, corruption, and alleged membership in the Lynwood Vikings, a secret police organization, which was described as a "neo-Nazi, white supremacist gang" by a federal judge.
+His tenure has provoked controversy due to allegations of violence, corruption, and alleged membership in the Lynwood Vikings, a deputy gang, which was described as a "neo-Nazi, white supremacist gang" by a federal judge.

 Personal life

 Tanaka was born at the Queen of Angels Hospital in Los Angeles.
 At the age of 7, he and his family moved to Gardena, where he lived for 47 years.

 Tanaka received an accounting degree from Loyola Marymount University and was also a Certified Public Accountant.
 He served as Chief Financial Officer for the Go For Broke Foundation and the East West Players, and served on the board of the Harriet Buhai Center for Family Law.

 Tanaka was married to Valerie Tanaka, with whom he has 2 children.